Symmetry-based computational search for novel binary and ternary 2D materials: 2D Materials

 The diversity of stoichiometries is illustrated in Fig.~\ref{fig:Stoichio}.
-As our largest emphasis was in binary compounds it is not surprising to that the most represented stoichiometries are binary.
+As our emphasis {has been} on binary compounds, it is not surprising that most represented stoichiometries are binary.
 Among these, the simple \ce{AB2}, \ce{AB3}, \ce{A2B3}, etc. dominate the low-energy structures.
-This fact can be easily understood by the requirement of charge neutrality, and the fact that most non-metals have oxidation states of -I, -II, or -III.
+This fact can be easily understood by the requirement of charge neutrality and the fact that most non-metals have oxidation states of -I, -II, or -III.
 As such, the same situation can be found for bulk, 3D semiconductors and insulators.
 However, we do find a long list of other stoichiometries (more than 30), and these often reveal very interesting and unexpected structures.

 In Fig.~\ref{fig:diversity} we give a glimpse of the diversity of structural motifs found by our method.
-Note that this is far from a complete list of all 2D structures found, and that we concentrate on unusual arrangements that go way beyond the most common square and hexagonal lattices.
-We emphasize that these motifs appeared naturally in our workflow and were by no means constructed by hand.
+Note that this is far from a complete list of all 2D structures found.
+We concentrate on unusual arrangements that go beyond the most common square and hexagonal lattices.
+We emphasize that these motifs appeared naturally in our workflow and {were not} constructed by hand.
 Interestingly, we easily found examples that can be derived from the majority of the different Euclidean uniform tilings, both Platonic and Archimedean as well as their dual Laves or Catalan tilings.
 Moreover, many of these tilings seem to be unique to the two-dimensional world, as no layered 3D material is known to possess them.